wurstscript/WurstScript/manual.md

 # Optimizer

-The Wurstcompiler has a build-in scriptoptimizer which will, when enabled, optimize the Jass code in various ways.
+The Wurstcompiler has a set of build-in scriptoptimizing tools which will, when enabled, optimize the generated Jass code in various ways.
 Jass optimization got very important to provide playable framerates when using very enhanced and complex systems.
 On the one hand the optimizer cleans the code, making it smaller in size and removing useless stuff in order to reduce RAM-usage.
-On the other hand it also has some optimizations to increase the speed of execution and performance of the code.
+On the other hand it also offers some optimizations to increase the speed of execution and performance of the code.

 ## Cleaning

 Stuff that is being removed, changed or not even printed